 If the government cut corporation tax rates to 17% – then there will be a bigger incentive for the employed to switch to self-employment and start mini-companies.
 Companies avoid NI because income paid as dividends does not attract any NI.

 If an employed worker (earning £30,000) switches to owning his own company and paying dividends, he could save £3,200 on a salary.
 After the proposed corporation tax cut to 17%, the tax dividend of incorporation would rise to £4,200.
 This tax advantage could encourage a faster rate of shift in employment classification.

 Implications of the growth of the Gig economy

 Lost tax revenue.
 The divergence between tax rates for traditional employed and self-employed is leading to lost tax revenues as more move out of traditional employment.

-It is a similar situation in US, where Gig economy has negatively impacted tax revenue (Fortune.com)
+It is a similar situation in the US, where Gig economy has negatively impacted tax revenue (Fortune.com)

 Growth in employment.
 It is suggested the increased flexibility of the gig economy has been a significant factor in the rapid decline in UK unemployment since 2012.
 Compared to previous recessions, unemployment has fallen much quicker.
 With greater flexibility and lower costs, it has been easier for workers to find some kind of work – even if lacking in permanence.

 There are some winners from a gig economy – especially high skilled workers; for example, IT experts, computer programmers.
 The gig economy enables workers an enviable opportunity to work from home, choose jobs and earn relatively high wages.